STORY

 ・Temperature: 90 degrees

-・Procedure: Divide into 4 pours.
-The first dose is 30g, the second dose is 100g, and the third and fourth doses are 40g.
+・Procedure: Pour the hot water into 4 pours.
+The first pour is 30g, the second pour is 100g, and the third and fourth pours are 40g.

-The editorial department immediately tried to extract it using this recipe.
+Our editorial team immediately tried extracting coffee using this recipe.

-However, compared to the one brewed by Mr. Ishitani, it tastes far too small.
+However, compared to the coffee brewed by Ishitani, the taste was too small.

 Profile